OpenSpartan/openspartan-docs/openspartan-workshop/content/about.md

 - [Bond Reader](https://github.com/dend/bond-reader), an open-source tool that allows unpacking the contents of [Bond-encoded API responses](https://den.dev/blog/parsing-halo-api-bond/).
 - Orion (formerly known as Grunt API), a full .NET implementation of the Halo Infinite API surface, that has since become closed-source, but still powers experiences such as [OpenSpartan Workshop](https://www.openspartan.com/docs/workshop/guides/get-started) and [GruntAPI](https://gruntapi.com).

 The more I built those out, the more I discovered that I really enjoy building developer tools for Halo in my free time and documenting the end-to-end experience.
+OpenSpartan is all about shining a light on my explorations and enhancing the tools one might need to explore Halo Infinite statistics.

+## Contact

+If you have any questions, suggestions, or comments - leave them in any of the [documents](https://www.openspartan.com/docs/) or [blog posts](https://www.openspartan.com/blog/).